hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-support-matrix-helion.md

 The following hardware has been tested and verified to work with HP Helion OpenStack:

-### HLM System

-For the HLM system, the following servers are supported for the current release.

 ### HP Helion OpenStack Region

 For the HP Helion OpenStack Region, the following servers are supported for the current release.